Home | About Robert Richter | Video/Filmography | Contact Us | Support | Site map

 -Report on Guatemala

-"Father Roy" was a primetime telecast on over 150 public stations.
-It screened at human rights and other festivals in Guatemala, Havana (Coral Award), Leipzig, Brussels, Amsterdam, Seoul, Central Florida (First Prize), Columbus, Ohio (Bronze Award), Texas, California and New York.
+"Father Roy" was a primetime telecast on over 150 public stations ten years ago.
+At that time it screened at human rights and other festivals in Amsterdam (Amnesty Intl opening night), Guatemala, Havana (Coral Award), Leipzig, Brussels, Seoul, Central Florida (First Prize), Columbus, Ohio (Bronze Award), Texas, California, New York; and it was awarded a CINE Golden Eagle.

 57 minutes